 - Analyze your competitor and their audience

 - Explore Quora/Reddit groups offering similar solutions

-You can check out my post to learn about finding target audiences in-depth.
+You can check out this interesting poem on buyer’s persona to learn about finding target audiences in-depth.

 2. Utter Your Mission Clearly